nurdogrusoz/HeroChatBot/README.md

 * [x] Prompt engineered chatbot for better results
 * [x] implemented speech-to-text for easier user interaction

+Note: not able to publish website due to api usage cost

 Live Demo of HeroChat Bot (using keyboard and speech-to-text):